 If someone you love is struggling, one of the most powerful offerings you can provide is an open, nonjudgmental and validating ear.
 These times pose enormous challenges to recovery from all complex mental illness.
 Acknowledge your loved one’s bravery and hard work in continuing their journey forward.

-If you (or someone you know) needs support – the SANE Help Centre is open from Monday–Friday, 10am–10pm AEST.
+If you (or someone you know) needs support – SANE's free counselling support is open from Monday–Friday, 10am–10pm AEST/AEDT.
 Our team of counsellors are available by phone, web chat and email, so you can comfortably communicate in the way that feels best for you.

-If you'd like to chat with other people who understand what you're going through, the SANE Forums are online 24/7.
+If you'd like to chat with other people who understand what you're going through, the SANE Forums are safe, anonymous, and online 24/7.
 There's one Forum for Lived Experience, and another for family, friends or carers.
-The Forums are anonymous, and moderated by health professionals, to keep the conversation safe and supportive.